 We also recently added Zoom as a web conferencing tool that can be used inside or outside AsULearn.
 All faculty, staff, and students have Zoom Pro accounts and are equally able to use this product, both to host and to attend meetings.

 - An Appalachian log in

 - Zoom Client for Meetings on a PC, Mac or Linux operating system

 - Zoom mobile app on an iOS or Andriod device

-Zoom meetings allow for up to 50 participants, and we have additional options for webinars over 50 participants.
-For help using Zoom, visit our support documentation.
+Zoom meetings allow for up to 300 participants, and we have additional options for large meetings and webinars over 300 participants.